antoine-tran/Hedera/README.md

 ### Why Hedea ?##

-While there are several frameworks which have been built to support
+While there are several frameworks built to support processing big textual data (both in MapReduce and non-MapReduce fashion), little has been focused on efficient processing of versioned documents